haggj/CTFs/Reverse/transformation.md

 ## Analysis

-We are given a string containing chinese characters.
+We are given a string containing Chinese characters.
-We also received the python code which produced this string from the flag.
+We also received the python code which produced this string based on a given flag.

 ## Solution